hennesb/all-things-isam/README.md

 # Setting up an ISAM development lab
 This repo contains the bare minimum needed to start up an ISAM docker webseal instance using a Trial licence.
-Once the licence agreements are accepted and applied , the ansible script supplied with this repo configures a runtime based on an embedded ldap and configures a test junction.
-The junction at this point is configured with a machine specific host ( for macOS ).
+Once the licence agreements are accepted and applied , the ansible script supplied with this repo configures a runtime based on an embedded ldap, a default webseal instance and configures a test junction.
+The junction at this point is configured with a docker platform specific host.

 ## Docker Directory
 The docker directory contains the following files